gneely74/sign_maker_openscad/WARP.md

 ## Design Principles

 ### Base Generation
-The base is created as a solid rectangle using `minkowski()`:
+The base is created as a solid rectangle using `cube()`:
-- Uses minkowski sum to expand text outline by buffer distance
-- Guarantees buffer surrounds all parts of text precisely
-- Creates uniform rectangular base that fully contains text
+- Simple rectangular base with user-defined width and depth
+- Text is centered on the base
 - Provides a stable, uniform platform for the text
 - Simple, clean aesthetic for professional signage
 - Easy to mount with predictable dimensions
+- Adjust `base_width` and `base_depth` to fit your text

 ### Hole Pattern
 Holes are arranged in a single horizontal row: